40Cakes/pokebot-gen3/Readme.md

 - Set the desired `bot_mode` in config file [`config/general.yml`](#generalyml---general-config)
 - Double click `pokebot.py` or run `python pokebot.py` in a terminal and follow the on-screen steps to create and/or select a profile

+While running, the bot will ignore your button presses, if you need to take control of the emulator, press `Tab` to toggle manual bot mode on/off.

 The bot ships with the default mGBA input mapping, see [`config/keys.yml`](#keysyml---emulator-input-mapping) to view the default mapping, or customise them to your preference.

-At the moment, the bot will pause once a shiny is encountered.
+The bot will pause once a shiny is encountered.
 You **must** ensure you are able to escape battle **100% of the time**, otherwise the bot will get stuck.
 Auto-catching and other features will be added in due time.

-- This is still in *early* development, as such, stats/config format and general functionality is subject to change, without warning - make sure you back up your `config/<profile name>/` folder before updating your bot!
-- Reach out in Discord [#bot-support-mgba❔](https://discord.com/channels/1057088810950860850/1139190426834833528) if you have any issues

 ***